-Wageningen University has set up a Facility which provides students and parties concerned with information about the various procedures in place at Wageningen University and about legal protection.
-This digital help desk can be contacted by e-mail or regular mail (faciliteit@wur.nl or Wageningen University c.o. de faciliteit, PO Box 9101, 6700 HB Wageningen).
-The Facility is located at the Governance & Legal Services Department of Wageningen UR.
-The Facility is available to students who have queries, requests for information or who want to start an appeal, objection procedure or lodge a written complaint.
-The Facility also handles objections, appeals and complaints.
+Wageningen University has set up a Facility which provides students and other parties concerned with information about the various procedures in place at Wageningen University and about legal protection.
+This digital help desk can be contacted preferably by e-mail (faciliteit@wur.nl) but also by regular mail: Wageningen University c.o. de Faciliteit, PO Box 9101, 6700 HB Wageningen).
+The Facility is located at the Corporate Governance & Legal Services Department of Wageningen UR.
+The Facility handles objections, appeals and complaints.

 Acknowledgement will be sent by the Facility to the submitting party either digitally or in writing upon receipt of an objection, appeal or complaint.
-The Facility will immediately forward the objection, appeal or complaint to the authorised body for processing, such as the Examination Appeals Board, which also acts as an Objection Advisory Board, or to the Ombudsman.
+The Facility will immediately forward the objection, appeal or complaint to the authorised body for processing, such as the Dispute Advisory Committee (objection), the Examination Appeal Board (appeal) or to the Ombudsman (complaint).
 The date of receipt of the objection, appeal or complaint by the Facility determines whether the objection or appeal has been submitted on time.